 There is a reasonably low risk of being scammed in Botswana, about the same as being scammed anywhere else.
 Taxi drivers may try to overprice their rides, and street vendors might try to sell their souvenirs for a much higher price than its value.
 As a tourist, be sure to arrange all your deals in advance, and get well informed about the prices in the big cities as well as the national parks.

 The threats for women travelers in Botswana are no greater than in Europe, and travelling around Botswana shouldn't be too difficult or unpleasant for women.
 However, unaccompanied women should be cautious in clubs or bars and avoid walking alone in city parks or empty streets at night.

 So...
 How Safe Is Botswana Really?

-Tourists traveling to Botswana via South Africa should also be aware that there is a serious baggage theft issue at OR Tambo (Johannesburg) and Cape Town International Airports, so be cautious when arriving to Botswana.
+Tourists traveling to Botswana via South Africa should also be aware that there is a serious baggage theft issue at OR Tambo (Johannesburg) and Cape Town International Airports, so be cautious when you arrive in Botswana.

 Generally speaking, visa is not required for any stays shorter than 90 days and passport with at least six months of validity remaining is required.
 U.S. citizens are permitted to stay up to 90 days total within a 12-month period without a visa.
 There is, however, a list of countries that do not need a visa to enter Botswana, so if you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.